holaneu/rx/.github/instructions/python.instructions.md

 - Always use `with` statements when working with file I/O to ensure proper resource management and to avoid potential file corruption or memory leaks.

-- Avoid using absolute file paths.
-Instead, use relative paths or configuration settings to define file locations.
-This makes your code more portable and easier to manage across different environments.
+- Use relative paths or configuration settings to define file locations to make the code portable and easier to manage across different environments, but only in a way that is secure and does not expose the application to path traversal vulnerabilities.

 - Prefer using `raise Exception(...)` for error handling instead of defining or using special error types.
-Clearly mention the type of error in the error message text rather than expressing it through a custom or specific exception class.
+Clearly mention the type of error and all other useful information in the error message text rather than expressing it through a custom or specific exception class.

 Follow also  [General Coding Instruction](../copilot_instructions.md)